Skip main navigation

 • No more database backups to monitor

-These savings funded two additional engineer months for feature development instead of infrastructure maintenance.
+These savings funded engineer time for feature development instead of infrastructure maintenance.

 Security Hardening: Lessons from Production

-After initial deployment, our security team audited the setup.
+After initial deployment, our security team audited the setup, drawing on the kind of controls covered in this AWS security features guide.
 Three issues found:

 Issue #1: S3 Bucket Public Access